Galya Pwerle

 Year painted: 2008

-3692 /
+3699 /

-$6,480.00 AUD
+$4,320.00 AUD

-She is the younger blood sister of acclaimed artist Minnie Pwerle and aunt of well known late artist Barbara Weir.
+Galya was born around 1925 to 1930 in Irrultja/Utopia, located in the Northern Territory of Australia.
+She is the younger blood sister of the acclaimed artist Minnie Pwerle and the aunt of the well-known late artist Barbara Weir.